What is Shadow Pricing?

 Example of Shadow Pricing

-For example, when the electricity is produced using the natural resource ‘coal’, then the value of the electricity that is produced using the coal can be quantified but at the same time, the value of the negative impact which is there on the environment due to the burning of the coal cannot be quantified.
-Here for the value of the impact or the social cost on the environment due to the burning of the coal, shadow pricing comes into the picture.
+For example, when the electricity is produced using the natural resource’ coal,’ then the value of the electricity that is produced can be quantified.
+Still, at the same time, the amount of the negative impact on the environment due to the coal-burning cannot be quantified.
+Here due to coal burning, the value of the impact, or the social cost on the environment, shadow pricing comes into the picture.
 It gives price-like value to unpriced coal-burning effects on the environment.

 Importance and Uses

-It plays an important role in the areas where it is difficult to determine the value of the things especially the things that are of qualitative nature and are useful for the decision making the purpose of the business.
+It plays a vital role in the areas where it is difficult to determine the value of the things, especially the things that are qualitative and are useful for the decision making the purpose of the business.

 The following are some of the different advantages:

-- Related Benefit: It is one of the useful tools which is used in order to know the benefit related to the opportunity cost of the use of the resource.
+- Related Benefit: It is one of the useful tools which is used to know the benefit related to the opportunity cost of the use of the resource.

 - Pricing: It refrains from underpricing.

 - Economic Opportunity Cost: It considers the Economic Opportunity Cost for comparisons.